We are a family-owned RESTAURANT GROUP based in Washington D.C.

 Resilience, Migration, And Hospitality As Connection

-As children, Fatima, Omar, and Mustafa fled Afghanistan with our parents following the Soviet invasion.
-We rebuilt across Europe, shaped by our father Zubair’s career opening luxury hotels worldwide and our mother Shamim’s home cooking—Qabuli Palow and Eggplant Buranee— keeping us connected to our Afghan roots.
+As children, Fatima, Omar, and Mustafa fled Afghanistan with their parents following the Soviet invasion.
+They rebuilt across Europe, shaped by their father Zubair’s career opening luxury hotels worldwide and their mother Shamim’s home cooking, Qabuli Palow and Eggplant Buranee, keeping them connected to their Afghan roots.

 2003